hecal3/vim-leader-guide/README.md

 ```

-There are two ways of calling the Plugin:
+There are two ways to call the Plugin:

 Recommended:
 Register the description dictionary for the prefix